Ramotion/folding-cell/README.md

     }
 ```

-6) Add code to your new cell class
+6) Add this code to your new cell class
 ``` swift
     override func animationDuration(itemIndex:NSInteger, type:AnimationType)-> NSTimeInterval {